stsievert/salmon/docs/source/index.rst

 Users
 =====

-Salmon is currently being actively used by several psychologists at the University of Wisconsin--Madison.
-It has seen serious interest from the Air Force Research Lab, and a psychologist at Louisiana State University and Canada's Western University.
+Salmon is currently being actively used by pyschologists from the University of Wisconsin--Madison, and has seen some user from pyschologists at the Louisiana State University and Canada's Western University.

 .. toctree::
    :maxdepth: 2